curbAA/micro-lab/README.md

 ## Authors
 - [curbAA](https://github.com/curbAA) - *Initial work*
+> If you have any issues, questions, recommendations or ideas you can contactme at `curbaaaa@gmail.com`

 ## License
 This project is licensed under the **MIT License** - see the LICENSE.md file for details